Equim-chan/mjai-reviewer/README.md

     akochan-reviewer [FLAGS] [OPTIONS] [URL]

 FLAGS:
     -f, --full                Analyze every move, not only the different ones.
     -h, --help                Prints help information
         --json                Output review result in JSON instead of HTML --no-open             Do not open the output file in browser after finishing --no-review           Do not review at all.
-Only download and save files --use-ranking-exp    Use final ranking exp instead of pt exp.
-This will override --pt and "jun_pt" in --tactics- config.
+Only download and save files --use-placement-ev    Use final placement EV instead of pt EV.
+This will override --pt and "jun_pt" in --tactics-config.
     -V, --version             Prints version information
     -v, --verbose             Use verbose output
         --without-viewer      Do not include log viewer in the generated HTML report

 OPTIONS:
     -a, --actor <INDEX>             Specify the actor to review.
 It is the number after "&tw=" in tenhou's log url